alan-turing-institute/data-safe-haven/docs/tutorial/deployment_tutorials/how-to-deploy-sre.md

 ### :fast_forward: Optional: Customise the deployed VM

-If this SRE needs additional software or settings that are not in your default VM image, you can create a custom cloud init file.
-On your **deployment machine**.
+If this SRE needs additional software or settings that are not in your default VM image, you can create a custom cloud init file on your **deployment machine**.

 + By default, compute VM deployments will use the `cloud-init-compute-vm.template.yaml` configuration file in the `deployment/secure_research_environment/cloud_init/` folder.
 This does all the necessary steps to configure the VM to work with LDAP.
 + If you require additional steps to be taken at deploy time while the VM still has access to the internet (e.g. to install some additional project-specific software), copy the default cloud init file to a file named `cloud-init-compute-vm-sre-<SRE ID>.template.yaml` in the same folder and add any additional required steps in the `SRE-SPECIFIC COMMANDS` block marked with comments.